indiegabo/ryzen-sandbox/README.md

 - Power Shooting if attack button is pressed for a minimum given amount of time
 - Arrow projectile being instantiated and destroyed upon collision detected
-- Idle, Running, Loading Shoot, Shoot, Ascending and Descending animations
+- Idle, Running, Loading Shoot, Shoot, Ascending and Descending animations ** New **
+- Ryzen can now Dash (rolling on the ground).
+He can only do this if grounded.
+- Case Primary Attack Button is pressed during dash or jumping time (and remains this way upon finishing the action) he will automatically engage on attack.
+- Dashes and Jumps Cancel attacks in progress

 ## Used Assets